Law and order without government

 An important function of new data — whether acquired through sensory experience or through philosophical reflection — is to introduce inconsistency into a previously consistent belief-set, thus prompting a revision in belief.

-Of course, someone might choose to reject the new data rather than revise old beliefs; and sometimes (e.g., in the case of hallucinations and the like) this can even be the rational option.
+Of course, someone might choose to reject the new data rather than revise old beliefs; and sometimes (for example, in the case of hallucinations and the like) this can even be the rational option.
 Once again, what we accept and what we reject will depend on the number of beliefs at issue and the weight or plausibility we assign to those beliefs.
 So the attempt to resolve inconsistencies among one’s beliefs may not necessarily bring one’s belief-set into greater consilience with those of others.

 In the moral case, for example, Rollins, a self-proclaimed “amoralist,” chooses to hold on to what most would view as a highly implausible belief — the belief that there is nothing wrong with “murder, rape, robbery, or torturing children” — and to reject more plausible beliefs whenever they come into conflict with that one.
 But this is no proof that moral reasoning is useless in reaching agreement, because the same phenomenon can show up in natural science — as in the case of creationists who cling so stubbornly to the belief that the universe is only a few thousand years old that they reject countervailing evidence (whether astronomical, geological, or paleontological) as fake clues planted by God to test our faith.